PARSEC-real-space-code/NanoGW/README.md

-## Brief intro of NanoGW
+# Brief introduction to NanoGW

-7/8/2024
+7/14/2024

-### Updates
+## Updates
-We implemented a Lanczos-based method to accelerate full-frequency GW calculations (named as LanczosGW).
-For now, we have demonstrate the great efficiency of LanczosGW method for finite systems.
-More details is discussed in [Physical Review Letters **132**, 126402](https://doi.org/10.1103/PhysRevLett.132.126402).
+We implemented a Lanczos-based method to accelerate full-frequency GW calculations.
+Currently, we have demonstrated the high efficiency of this method for finite systems.
+More details are discussed in [Physical Review Letters **132**, 126402](https://doi.org/10.1103/PhysRevLett.132.126402).

-### developers
+## Developers
-The first version of NanoGW was developed by Murilo Tiago and James R. Chelikowsky between 2004 and 2009.
-Later, it is developed and maintained by Linda Hung and Weiwei Gao.
-Weiwei Gao implemented a symmetry-adapted interpolative separable density fitting method to drastically speed up the evaluation of kernel matrix elements in the calculations performed with NanoGW.
+The first version of NanoGW was developed by Murilo L. Tiago and James R. Chelikowsky between 2004 and 2009.
+Later, it was further developed and maintained by Linda Hung and Weiwei Gao.
+Weiwei Gao implemented a symmetry-adapted interpolative separable density fitting (ISDF) method to drastically speed up the evaluation of kernel matrix elements in the NanoGW calculations.

-NanoGW was originally named as RGWBS, which is more difficult to remember (so we changed the name to “NanoGW”).
-Since the main advantage of this package is for confined, nanoscale systems, so we call it NanoGW.
+NanoGW was originally named "RGWBS", which was less memorable, prompting us to change its name.
+Given its primary advantage for confined, nanoscale systems, we adopted the name "NanoGW".

-### What can NanoGW do:
+## Features of NanoGW
 This package can perform the following calculations:
-1. Linear-response time-dependent density functional theory (by solving Casida equation)
+1. Linear-response time-dependent density functional theory (by solving the Casida equation)
 2. Full-frequency GW calculation with or without LDA vertex function (does not support spin-orbit coupling)
-3. Construct and solve Bethe-Salpeter equation
+3. Constructing and solving the Bethe-Salpeter equation

-This package has been tested thoroughly and optimized for molecules and nanoclusters.
-It runs particularly efficient for small-size (less than 30 atoms) molecules or clusters.
-This package can also deal with crystalline systems.
-However, its functionality for dealing crystals has not been thoroughly tested yet.
+This package has been thoroughly tested and optimized for molecules and nanoclusters.
+It runs particularly efficiently for small-size (less than 30 atoms) molecules or clusters.
+This package can also handle crystalline systems.
+However, its functionality for dealing with crystals has not been thoroughly tested yet.

-We have tested it one a few Linux/Unix machines, including NERSC perlmutter, TACC stampede3, Workstation of Oden institute at UT Austin and personal computers that run Ubuntu or Mac OS.
-Now it can handles molecules (12 atoms or 50 electrons) with a few minutes and reasonable accuracy on personal computers with a 2-core/4-thread Intel processor.
+We have tested it on a few Linux/Unix machines, including NERSC Perlmutter, TACC Stampede3, the workstation of Oden Institute at UT Austin, and personal computers that run Ubuntu or Mac OS.
+It can now handle molecules (12 atoms or 50 electrons) within a few minutes and with reasonable accuracy on personal computers with a 2-core/4-thread Intel processor.

-### What does NanoGW need as input:
+## Input requirements for NanoGW
-This package requires wave functions and Kohn-Sham energies calculated with PARSEC as input.
-It also support plane-wave based DFT package PARATEC.
-NanoGW will convert the plane-wave based wave functions to real-space based wave functions.
+This package requires wave functions and Kohn-Sham energies calculated with [PARSEC](https://github.com/PARSEC-real-space-code/PARSEC) as input.
+It also supports the plane-wave-based DFT package PARATEC.
+NanoGW converts plane-wave-based wave functions to real-space-based wave functions.
 However, its compatibility with PARATEC has not been thoroughly tested yet.

-### How to cite this software:
+## How to cite NanoGW
-If you find NanoGW is useful and use it for your publication, we appreciate if you can cite the following paper:
+If you find NanoGW useful and use it for your publication, we would appreciate it if you could cite the following paper:
+Murilo L. Tiago and James R. Chelikowsky, *Optical excitations in organic molecules, clusters, and defects studied by first-principles Green's function methods*, [Physical Review B **73**, 205334](https://doi.org/10.1103/PhysRevB.73.205334) (2006).
 ```
 @article{tiago2006optical,
   title={Optical excitations in organic molecules, clusters, and defects studied by first-principles Green’s function methods},